Sujeeth-infosec/Image-object-Detection-and-Recognition/README.md

 # Step by step process
  - Create a directory and navigate to it
    - First, open command prompt on your windows system.
-Create a nre directory named "Project" using command
+Create a new directory using command

-            mkdir PROJECT
+            mkdir projectname

    - Then, Navigate to the newly created directory using command

-            cd PROJECT
+            cd project

  - Install Python